 For example, the new tax law provides a deduction for gains from the sale of most family owned small businesses as long as the owner actively operated the firm for the five years preceding the sale of the business and also materially participated in the business.

-Example 1: An entrepreneur residing in Washington state sells her $10-million-in-revenue business and realizes a $10 million long-term capital gain.
+Example 1: An entrepreneur residing in Washington state sells her $10-million-in-revenue business in 2022 and realizes a $10 million long-term capital gain.
 If her business qualifies–and it probably should–she escapes paying Washington state’s capital gains tax.

 A heads-up warning here: A slightly complicated set of requirements exists for situations where two or three families (as opposed to a single family) own (or primarily own) the business.